 This is a fully online course.
 All materials will be available on the Hunter College Blackboard site.
 The Blackboard site will have a "Class Sessions" page.
-For each scheduled class meeting date (below) there will be folder labeled by date containing: podcast(s), recommended reading, additional articles, an assignment and/or other materials.
+For each scheduled class meeting date (below) there will be folder labelled by date containing: podcast(s), recommended reading, additional articles, an assignment and/or other materials.
 Students are expected to complete all the work in each folder on a daily basis.
 Students should expect to spend 2-3 hours 4 days per week reading, studying and completing assignments for the course.
 All assignments and assessments will be due at the end of each week (Sunday at 11:59 PM).
 In addition, there will be a class discussion board where students can discuss the course material, ask and answer questions and discuss the case study material.
 I will be available online during the scheduled virtual meeting days and will respond to Discussion Board posts, email and have virtual office hours by appointment.
+There will be one synchronous class meeting per week via BB Collaborate or Zoom to discuss readings and any questions.
+Attendance is highly encouraged but optional as I recognize that students have a variety of other responsibilities and contstraints.